every wall you erect

 I have trained in a wide variety of evidence-based psychotherapy modalities and locate my approach within a relational and experiential framework.
 In particular, my work draws heavily from Accelerated Experiential Dynamic Psychotherapy (AEDP Level 1; Level 2 - in progress); Emotionally Focused Therapy (EFIT Level 1); Internal Family Systems; mindfulness, Hakomi, and trauma therapies.
 I have also trained under and been supervised by Dr. Hillary McBride, whose work influences and inspires my own.

-In therapy together, we will explore with curiosity what is happening in the room, in your body, and between us.
-You are hard-wired for growth and transformation, and I see my role as being invitational, co-creative, and curious, as we search for and witness this growth together.
-Your body has made a way for you through everything you have encountered in your life thus far, and it also knows the way toward healing and flourishing.
+I see my role as being invitational, co-creative, and curious, as we search for and witness growth together.
 All of my work is designed to be empowering and non-pathologizing.

 As an occupational therapist, I also bring a holistic, functional lens to psychotherapy.
 What we experience is a sum of the many unique parts of ourselves: our bodies, our stories, our cultural and physical environments, our roles and relationships.
 These all deserve our attention.